Exclusive: Medtronic probes insulin pump risks

 "There's different pathways to approval," she told Reuters, noting that the agency typically takes six to 12 months to approve a new medical device.

-Medtronic's diabetes products, which include its insulin pumps, accounted for more than $1.3 billion in revenue in its last fiscal year, out of a total of nearly $16 billion.
+Medtronic's diabetes products, which includes its insulin pumps, accounted for more than $1.3 billion in revenue in its last fiscal year, out of a total of nearly $16 billion.

 The Medtronic pump vulnerability was discovered by Barnaby Jack, a well-known security expert who joined McAfee last year after gaining notoriety by finding ways to hack into ATMs used at convenience stores, then force them to literally spit out cash.
 The manufacturers have since fixed the flaw by updating the software that runs those machines.